-For a comprehensive listing of 2018 benefits provided by all insurance carriers, please click on the following link: 2018 Open Enrollment Brochure.
-(Listed rates represent the full monthly premium and do not reflect the health insurance premium reduction benefit.)
+For a comprehensive listing of 2018 benefits provided by all insurance carriers, please click on the following link: 2018 Open Enrollment Brochure or Kaiser Out of State Rates (Listed rates represent the full monthly premium and do not reflect the health insurance premium reduction benefit.)

 The enrollment and disenrollment forms for Health/Dental/Vision insurance are fillable forms.
 Please fill out your form online, then print and sign it before mailing it to the Plan.

 Health Insurance Premium Reduction Benefit - Denver Employees Retirement Plan contributes a portion of the monthly health insurance premium if the member is enrolled in group insurance offered by the Plan.
 The contribution is based on credited service with the City/DHHA.

 In 2017, the Plan will continue to contribute $6.25 for each year of service for Medicare-eligible members, and $12.50 monthly for each year of service for members who are not yet Medicare-eligible.

 Dental Insurance - The Plan offers CIGNA and Delta Dental Insurance to retired members.
 Members can enroll in either a CIGNA or Delta plan, but cannot enroll in both.